jimegon/jimegon.github.io/_teaching/MBA626-env-econ.md

 **<span class="bold-podcast">Modality: </span>&nbsp;<span class="text-podcast"> {{ page.mode }}</span>**

-This course is part of an economics and finance concentration available for MBA students.
+This course is part of an economics and finance concentration available to MBA students.